Tara VanDerveer: Stanford

 In the 1990 tournament, Stanford advanced to the Final Four to face Virginia in the semi-final.
 The Cavaliers were competing in their sixth consecutive NCAA Tournament, and had reached the Sweet Sixteen or Elite Eight in each of the previous three years.
-Stanford beat Virginia 75–66 to advance to the National Championship game.
+Stanford beat Virginia 75–66 to advance to the national championship game.
 The championship game pitted Stanford against Auburn, who had finished as runner-up in each of the last two Tournaments.
-Auburn opened up an early lead, but Stanford point guard Jennifer Azzi helped bring the team back to a tie score by halftime, and led a run in the second half that would earn the Most Outstanding player award for Azzi, and the first National Championship for VanDerveer and Stanford.
+Auburn opened up an early lead, but Stanford point guard Jennifer Azzi helped bring the team back to a tie score by halftime, and led a run in the second half that would earn the Most Outstanding player award for Azzi, and the first national championship for VanDerveer and Stanford.

 By 2019 Stanford had won two NCAA championships and 12 trips to the Final Four.
 VanDerveer's coaching record at Stanford was 900–192, making her the fifth Division I coach to chalk up 900 wins at a single school.

-On December 14, 2020 VanDerveer tied the record for coaching wins and then surpassed existing women's game wins record (held by Pat Summitt) when Stanford beat Pacific on December 16, 2020.
+On December 14, 2020, VanDerveer tied the record for coaching wins and then surpassed existing women's game wins record (held by Pat Summitt) when Stanford beat Pacific on December 16, 2020.

-In April 2021, VanDerveer led the Cardinal to their third NCAA title with a 54-53 victory over their Pac-12 rival Arizona Wildcats.
+In April 2021, VanDerveer coached the Cardinal to their third NCAA title with a 66–65 victory over South Carolina in the Final Four and a 54–53 victory over their Pac-12 rival Arizona Wildcats in the championship game.
 It marked their first title in 29 years.

+On April 9, 2024, VanDerveer announced she would retire from coaching, ending a tenure that lasted 38 seasons.
+A few months after the announcement, in September 2024, VanDerveer signed an agreement with the Washington Speakers Bureau (WSB), where she provides audiences with practical strategies and actionable insights for building high-performing teams and nurturing talent.